FrancisBanville/ms_interpreting_probabilities/README.md

 and quantitative interactions, by making the stochasticity of interactions the focal point of the modeling process.

-Local and metawebs exhibit distinct relationships with spatial and temporal scales.
+Local webs and metawebs exhibit distinct relationships with spatial and temporal scales.
 On one hand, metawebs of probabilistic interactions, representing biological feasibility, feature regional interactions that do not scale with space and time.
 This is because regional interactions depend solely on the